The VA home loan program has been around for seven decades. This long-cherished benefit has backed more than 20 million military mortgages since 1944.

 VA borrowers don’t need to come to the closing table with that kind of cash.
 That allows veterans and service members to get into homes sooner.

-On top of that, conventional and FHA borrowers who can’t put down 20 percent are required to pay for mortgage insurance.
+No mortgage insurance On top of that, conventional and FHA borrowers who can’t put down 20 percent are required to pay for mortgage insurance.
 That can add a couple hundred dollars to your monthly mortgage payment.

 Conventional borrowers can often get out from under their mortgage insurance once they’ve built up about 20 percent equity in the home.
 But FHA borrowers now pay their mortgage insurance for the duration of their mortgage term, which is often 30 years.